UPPMAX/programming_formalisms/docs/sessions/assert/README.md

 ## 1. Why use assertions

+!!! info "Famous quote"

     > If debugging is the process of removing bugs,
     > then programming must be the process of putting them in.
     > Edsger W. Dijkstra

 You will be writing code with flaws and bugs.
 Making you assumptions explicit